jes/keyswitch-tester/README.md

 the switch has been pressed.

 Solder a loose wire to another GND pin, and another loose wire to pin 2.
 Solder the other end of the loose wires to whatever switch you're trying to test.
+Remain mindful of the fact that you need to be able to fit the switch in the holder, so do these operations in a sensible order.

 Fit your switch to your holder, and screw it to the end plate of the tester.